 On par with congestion, people spend an increasing amount of time commuting between their residences and workplaces.
 Residential affordability is an important factor behind this trend, as housing located further away from central areas (where most of the employment remains) is more affordable.
 Therefore, commuters are exchanging commuting time for housing affordability.
 However, long commuting is linked with several social problems, such as isolation (less time spent with family or friends), as well as poorer health (obesity).
 Time spent during commuting is at the expense of other economic and social activities.
 However, information technologies such as smartphones have allowed commuters to perform a variety of tasks while traveling.

 c.
 Public transport inadequacy

-Many public transit systems, or parts of them, are either over or underused since the demand for public transit is subject to periods of peaks and troughs.
+Many public transit systems, or segments of them, are either over or underused since the demand for public transit is subject to periods of peaks and troughs.
 During peak hours, crowdedness creates discomfort for users as the system copes with a temporary surge in demand.
-This creates the challenge of the provision of an adequate level of transit infrastructures and service levels.
-Planning for peak capacity leaves the system highly under-used during off-peak hours, while planning for an average capacity will lead to congestion during peak hours.
+This creates the challenge of the provision of an adequate level of transit infrastructure and service levels.
+Planning for peak capacity leaves the system under-used during off-peak hours, while planning for an average capacity will lead to congestion during peak hours.

 d.
 Difficulties for non-motorized transport

 These difficulties are either the outcome of heavy traffic, where the mobility of pedestrians, bicycles, and other non-motorized vehicles is impaired, but also because of a blatant lack of consideration for pedestrians and micromobility in the physical design of infrastructures and facilities.
 On the opposite side, the setting of bicycle paths takes capacity away from roadways as well as parking space.
 A negative outcome would be allocating more space for non-motorized transport than the actual mobility demand, exacerbating congestion.

 e.
 Loss of public space